Remuneration: How to get employee pay right

 1. Pay low rates

-So long as you meet legal minimum entitlements, there is no law that says you have to pay market rates.
-Paying below the market can be useful for small businesses or start-ups that may have limited cashflow.
+So long as you meet legal minimum entitlements, there is no law that says you have to pay employees market rates.
+Pay below the market can be useful for small businesses or start-ups that may have limited cashflow.

-Pros: Keeps your wage bill down, with less impact on cashflow.
+Pros: Keeps your wage bill down, with less impact on cashflow; you can maintain more positions than you otherwise could at market rates.

-Cons: You will need to accept high churn or employee unhappiness, and/or compensate in other ways, e.g. unique or challenging project work, outstanding company culture, or equity in the company (sometimes called “sweat equity”)?
+Cons: You will need to accept high churn or employee unhappiness, and/or compensate in other ways, e.g. do you have an amazing company culture or can offer employees unique or challenging project work?
+Are you a charity or not-for-profit?
+Or can you offer employees equity in the company (sometimes called “sweat equity”) such as share schemes?
+Low wages may also affect product/ service delivery and your reputation.

 2. Pay market rates